mgw51/emacs-directory/README.md

 Do not inlcude any package repository directories such as Melpa, Elpa, etc.
 These do not need to be managed by git.
-Instead, create a function that can be run from `init.el` which will ensure all required packages are installed on the local system when emacs is started.
+Instead, create a function that can be run from `init.el` which will ensure all required packages are installed on the local system when emacs is started, or use the excellent package `use-package` to handle automatic installation of necessary packages for you.